wmde/wikibase-release-pipeline/Docker/test/selenium/README.md

   - [X] verify it is available with the correct rdf through the Entity page
   - [X] verify it is available through the QueryService with the correct prefixes

+## Elasticsearch
+- [X] Create item with an alias and search by item alias
+- [X] Case-insensitive search should work through Wikibase

 # Selenium tests